seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

     `.github/workflows/bench.yml` in the same change — a bench outside the gate never executes and is not a control (invariant 37). `fresh_bench.js` sat in exactly that state from TZ-04 to TZ-05, looking like coverage and providing none.
+13. **The catalyst registry's `PRIMARY` list is a trust root.** The host allow-list in `bench/catalyst_bench.js` is what grants an entry the right to veto a trade (invariant 39).
+Never add, remove or loosen a host on it, and never relax the dot-boundary match, unless the TZ names the change explicitly.
+Adding one host silently converts an aggregator into an authority.

 ---